kylemcdonald/AppropriatingNewTechnologies/readme.md

 > If it has a high success rate, then maybe it is an effective tool.
 (Bruce Howie, chair of the legal panel for the Pinellas chapter of the American Civil Liberties Union)

+Since 2006, using the right kind of data, some algorithms have been able to [uniquely identify identical twins](http://forensicpsych.umwblogs.org/research/criminal-justice/face-recognition-software/).

 Today, the combination of face detection with publicly available social network information can [correctly predict your Facebook profile and the first five digits of your SSN](http://www.heinz.cmu.edu/~acquisti/face-recognition-study-FAQ/#Q1.4) for a third of the public, in under three seconds:

 > Our study is less about face recognition and more about privacy concerns raised by the convergence of various technologies.
 There is no obvious answer and solution to the privacy concerns raised by widely available face recognition and identified (or identifiable) facial images.
 Google's Eric Schmidt observed that, in the future, young individuals may be entitled to change their names to disown youthful improprieties.
 It is much harder, however, to change someone's face.

-Reading more of [their research](https://www.blackhat.com/docs/webcast/acquisti-face-BH-Webinar-2012-out.pdf) there's a catch-22 they point out: the reason they can do this kind of matching is because there's a ton of data online, but in the future it will take more time to match people because there will be too much data to process.
-Also, notice that the research is partially funded by the U.S. Army Research Office.
+Reading [more of this research](https://www.blackhat.com/docs/webcast/acquisti-face-BH-Webinar-2012-out.pdf) there's a Catch-22: the reason they can do this kind of matching is because there's a ton of data online, but in the future it will take more time to match people because there will be too much data online.As an aside: notice that this research is partially funded by the U.S. Army Research Office.

 #### Examples